-The base salaries of our Named Executive Officers during our fiscal year ended July 31, 2013 are set forth in the "Fiscal 2013 Summary Compensation Table" below.
+The base salaries of our Named Executive Officers during our fiscal year ended July 31, 2014 are set forth in the "Fiscal 2014 Summary Compensation Table" below.

 Annual Cash Incentive Compensation.
-We use cash incentive compensation to motivate our executives officers, including our Named Executive Officers, to achieve our annual financial and operational objectives, while making progress towards our longer-term strategic and growth goals.
-Typically, near the beginning of each fiscal year, our compensation committee adopts an incentive compensation plan for that fiscal year which identifies the plan participants and establishes the target cash incentive opportunity for each participant, the performance measures to be tracked during the fiscal year and the associated target levels for each measure, and the potential payouts based on actual performance for the fiscal year.
-Typically, cash incentive payouts have been determined after the end of the applicable performance period by our compensation committee based on its assessment of our performance against one or more financial and operational performance objectives for the performance period as set forth in our annual operating plan.
+We use cash incentive compensation to motivate our executive officers, including our Named Executive Officers, to achieve our annual financial and operational objectives, while making progress towards our longer-term strategic and growth goals.
+Typically, near the beginning of each fiscal year, our compensation committee adopts an incentive compensation plan for that fiscal year, which identifies the plan participants and establishes the target cash incentive opportunity for each participant, the performance measures to be used to determine whether to make payouts for the fiscal year and the associated target levels for each measure, and the potential payouts based on actual performance for the fiscal year.
+Typically, cash incentive payouts have been determined after the end of the applicable performance period based on our performance against one or more financial and operational performance objectives for the performance period as set forth in our annual operating plan.

-Fiscal 2013 Incentive Compensation Plan.
-In September 2012, our compensation committee adopted and approved a component of our omnibus Employee Incentive Compensation Plan for our fiscal year ended July 31, 2013.
-The Employee Incentive Compensation Plan provides for performance-based incentive payments to all employees not paid commissions, including our Named Executive Officers.
-Payments for our fiscal year ended July 31, 2013 are pursuant to a component of the plan that covers our fiscal year ended July 31, 2013, or the Fiscal 2013 Incentive Compensation Plan.
-The Fiscal 2013 Incentive Compensation Plan provided opportunities for cash incentive compensation payouts based on our actual achievement of pre-established corporate financial objectives as set forth in our annual operating plan.
-The financial objectives in our operating plan were intentionally set at levels determined to be challenging and requiring substantial skill and effort on the part of senior management.
+Fiscal 2014 Incentive Compensation Plan.
+In November 2013, our compensation committee adopted and approved a sub-plan under our omnibus Employee Incentive Compensation Plan for our fiscal year ended July 31, 2014 (the "Fiscal 2014 Incentive Compensation Plan").
+The Fiscal 2014 Incentive Compensation Plan provides for potential performance-based incentive payouts to all employees not paid commissions, including our Named Executive Officers.
+The Fiscal 2014 Incentive Compensation Plan provided opportunities for cash incentive compensation payouts based on our actual achievement of preestablished corporate financial objectives as set forth in our annual operating plan.
+The target levels for the financial objectives in our operating plan were set at levels determined to be challenging and requiring substantial skill and effort on the part of senior management.
+The Fiscal 2014 Incentive Compensation Plan included quarterly performance periods with quarterly payouts in the first half of fiscal 2014 and a semi-annual payout in the second half of fiscal 2014, including a potential accelerator paid at the end of the year.